syarul/simply-alt-iso/README.md

 few notes:
 this two setting in package.json  are important for this set up to work
 ```
+...
 "scripts": {
 	"start": "./node_modules/.bin/babel-node server.js"
 },
 "main": "server.js",
+...
 ```
-in .openshift/markers folder, an empty file name with 'use_npm' is a must to disable nodejs supervisor.
+in .openshift/markers folder, create an empty file name with 'use_npm', this is to disable nodejs supervisor which the default app-deployment execution.

-Finally in action_hooks create a file name 'pre_start_nodejs' and add this line
+Finally in .openshift/action_hooks create a file name 'pre_start_nodejs' and add this line.
 ```
 export HOME=${OPENSHIFT_REPO_DIR}
 ```
+Basically this will allow you to refer the repo directory instead of the deployed directory.
+By default Openshift bootstrap your repo directory into another deployment directory which has bare minimum to run a client side application.
+So for isomorphic application you want every part of your repo to be intact.
+With it you can do sort of thing that you do on local development like running test suite, gulp/grunt, transpiling ect.

+All in all if you create your Openshift app from this repo git code it's already has the pre-setup to make it work with has been said above.

 #todo